gabrielrojasc/prueba-toteat/README.md

 Prueba "La pikada de la esquina" de toteat

-The current state of the application is incomplete, intended to show some graphs at the dashboard but didn't have much time or knowledge to do it.

 \*\* May take some time to load first time cause of heroku's dyno idling on free tier

 Live frontend: [https://prueba-toteat-front.herokuapp.com](https://prueba-toteat-front.herokuapp.com)